cs1302uga/cs1302-styleguide/README.md

 ![Approved for: Fall 2022](https://img.shields.io/badge/Approved%20for-Fall%202022-darkgreen)

-Make sure you read through this document carefully. **It contains setup instructions for the `checkstyle` program which lets you run your code through an application to check for proper code style.
-It also contains recommended Emacs and Vi configurations that, if used, will reduce the number of style issues you have in your code moving forward.**
+Make sure you read through this document carefully. **It addition to describing why code style is important and what the code style guidelines are for CSCI 1302, it also describes how to use the `check1302` program on `odin` to check your code code as well as Emacs and Vi configurations that, if used, will reduce the number of style issues you have in your code moving forward.**

 ## Table of Contents